 This Teacher Brings Team Building Activities For Middle School & Red Nose Day

 When you meet Lori Wyatt, a teacher at Elm Place Middle School in Highland Park, Illinois, you realize that she’s always working to make the world a better place.
 And this lifelong educator isn’t stopping there.
-She’s also inspiring the next generation to develop the same vision and sense of empathy.
+She’s also inspiring the next generation to develop the same vision and sense of empathy by creating team building activities for middle school.
 That’s where Red Nose Day comes in.

 “Three years ago, a student in my Reach for Change club, whose parent works for Walgreens, brought up the suggestion of raising awareness and funds for Red Nose Day,” says Lori.
 The club had been launched a decade earlier, and is a driving force for social good in the school.
 “Helping those in need, such as kids in poverty, is an issue we are compassionate about; making sure kids are safe, healthy and educated.”
 Red Nose Day was a perfect fit.

 Like all great things, fundraising efforts at Elm Place started small.
 In 2015, teachers and students sold Red Noses and organized an assembly.
 Not only was the day a meaningful way to open students’ eyes to the issue of poverty; it was also incredibly fun for everybody involved.
 So celebrations in 2016 and 2017 were even bigger.
 Lori remembers that “Last year, we had a donut sale, sold Red Noses, and had an assembly.”
 All those activities set the stage for this year.